profgaelle/profgaelle-website2020/content/publication/henok2020/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Psychological Research*" publication_short = "In *Psychological Research*"
+publication = "Henok, N., Vallée-Tourangeau, F., & Vallée-Tourangeau, G. (2020).
+Incubation and interactivity in insight problem solving. *Psychological Research*, *84*(1), 128–139. https://doi.org/10.1007/s00426-018-0992-9"

 # Abstract and optional shortened version.
 abstract = "Insight is commonly viewed as originating from the restructuring of a mental representation.
 Distributed cognition frameworks such as the Systemic Thinking Model (SysTM, Vallée-Tourangeau & Vallée-Tourangeau, 2017), however, assumes that information processing can be transformed when it is distributed across mental and material resources.
-The experiments reported here investigated whether interactivity enhanced incubation effects with the cheap necklace problem.
-Participants attempted to solve the problem in a low-interactivity condition with pen and paper or in a high-interactivity condition with a set of metal chains.
-Performance was substantially better in a task environment that fostered a higher degree of interactivity at Time 1.
-There was evidence of an incubation effect as participants significantly improved in performance after a 2-week gap, particularly in the highinteractivity condition.
-Experiment 2 showed that the context within which people can enact their thinking following incubation is key to improve problem-solving performance.
-When the problem presentation changed after a 2-week gap (low interactivity to high interactivity or high interactivity to low interactivity), performance only improved for those who worked on a highly interactive task at Time 2.
-Taken together, these findings underscore the importance of adopting a systemic perspective when investigating incubation effects in problem solving." abstract_short = "The experiments reported here investigated whether interactivity enhanced incubation effects with the cheap necklace problem."
+The experiments reported here showed that interactivity enhanced incubation effects with the cheap necklace problem."

 # Is this a selected publication? (true/false)
 featured = true